 A 14 year veteran of law enforcement, William currently serves as the Sergeant of the training unit for the Indian River County Sheriff’s Office, Vero Beach.
 William has worked road patrol, Field Training, SWAT and in the training unit.
 William has been involved in training since 2002 and has continued to advance his education in the area of law enforcement instruction by gaining instructor certifications in the following disciplines: Firearms, Shoot house, vehicle operations, defensive tactics, SPEAR instructor, Redman, Ballistic shield, Active shooter, Force on force and less lethal.
 William is a graduate of the Hathcock sniper school.
 William also serves as the agencies armorer in the platforms currently employed by his agency: Kimber, Remington, AR-15 and Glock.
 William has also completed the Force Science institute training.
 William is also an instructor for Team One Network whose responsibilities include the training of law enforcement and military professionals in the topics listed above.
 William is also certified as an AHA (American Heart Association) CPR/AED instructor and has recently undergone training in TECC (Tactical Emergency Combat Care and PHTLS (Pre Hospital Trauma Life Support).

 Raymond A. Merlin

 Gary J. Monreal

 Gary retired in May 2010 after twenty-three years of law enforcement experience in corrections, patrol, SWAT, and training.
 As a patrolman with the City of New Berlin (WI) Police Department, his duties also included SWAT Team Leader, specializing in explosive entry.
-Gary is an instructor-trainer and currently teaches Active Shooter, chemical munitions, defensive tactics, firearms, Tactical Emergency Medical Support (TEMS), less lethal, vehicle contacts, high-level simulations, submachine gun, Taser® and SWAT.
-Gary is an adjunct instructor in the technical college system for the State of Wisconsin and has given various presentations at firearms and SWAT conferences throughout the United States.
-A former adjunct instructor with Heckler & Koch, International Training Division; Gary has taught with Team One Network since it’s inception.
-Gary has been recognized as an “expert witness” in the Use of Deadly Force and has given opinions in both State and Federal courts.
-Gary is recipient of multiple department awards and citations; including City of New Berlin Police Department – Medal of Honor.
+Gary is an instructor-trainer and currently teaches Active Shooter, defensive tactics, firearms, high-level simulations, submachine gun and SWAT.
+Gary has given various presentations at firearms and SWAT conferences throughout the United States, Germany and China.
+A former adjunct instructor with Heckler & Koch, International Training Division; Gary has taught with Team One Network since its inception.
+Gary has been recognized as an expert witness in the Use of Deadly Force and has given opinions in both State and Federal courts.
+Gary is recipient of multiple department awards and citations; including City of New Berlin Police Department Medal of Honor.

 Eckhard “Ecko” Niebergall